 Based on the relationships between these three lines, we can predict when the initiative will be finished, and how much money we’ll end up spending.
 That’s what we’ll explore next.

-To predict the total cost of our initiative, we compare money spent to work completed.
+To predict the final cost of our initiative, we compare money spent to work completed.
 If you’ve been able to get 50% of the work done while only spending 40% of the money, your project is 10% under budget.
 Subtract that 10% from your total budget to see how much money you’re going to end up spending in total.
 The chart below shows this cost prediction in action.

-Notice how we're not comparing anything to the goal line here.
+Notice how we’re not comparing anything to the work goal line here.
 That's because our cost predictions are entirely based on how much progress you've been able to make with the money you've spent.
 You could be months behind on your initiative, but if you've gotten 50% of the work done while spending 50% of the money, you're right on track as far as cost is concerned.

 Ignoring the schedule when predicting how much you’ll end up spending on an initiative is the tricky part about EVM that sometimes throws people for a loop.
 It does make sense when you think about it, though.

 Now let's put it all together.
 This is our finished EVM chart showing projected cost and schedule.
 You can adjust the sliders to see how each one affects the overall predictions.

 If you’re using performance management software to track your initiatives, there’s a good chance it can already predict cost and schedule using earned value management.
 You can do it on your own with a calculator, though.

 To start, you’ll need 6 pieces of information about your initiative:

 First, let’s calculate the Earned Value.
 As explained above, this is how much money the work you’ve done so far is worth.